-Gerry Robinson has run businesses at CEO level and currently uses his insight in helping ‘save’ businesses from collapse.
+Gerry Robinson is a CEO businessman who currently uses his insight in helping save businesses from collapse.
 I like his calm approach because he delivers an objective report while leaning towards the helpless rather than hopeless.

 A few years ago he went into an NHS Hospital in York to help them organise better systems, as they attempted to apply some business principles in order to run more efficiently.
 On that occasion the most obvious problem that emerged were the tiers of bureaucracy and red-tape that prevented simple decisions being made.
 With this in mind, I felt the new series would make for a reliable report.